BlueBrain/CoreNeuron/README.md

 ### Citation

-If you would like to know more about the CoreNEURON or would like to cite it then use following paper:
+If you would like to know more about CoreNEURON or would like to cite it, then use the following paper:

 * Pramod Kumbhar, Michael Hines, Jeremy Fouriaux, Aleksandr Ovcharenko, James King, Fabien Delalondre and Felix Schürmann.
 CoreNEURON : An Optimized Compute Engine for the NEURON Simulator ([doi.org/10.3389/fninf.2019.00063](https://doi.org/10.3389/fninf.2019.00063))